WeilabMSU/hERG-prediction/README.md

 # Virtual screening of DrugBank database for hERG blockers using topological Laplacian-assisted AI models

 ---
 This script is for the paper "Virtual screening of DrugBank database for hERG blockers using topological Laplacian-assisted AI models".
-With the script, machine-learning classification model based on natural language processing (NPL) method can be used to predict molecular compound's liability on the hERG potassium channel.
+With the script, machine-learning classification model based on natural language processing (NLP) method can be used to predict molecular compound's liability on the hERG potassium channel.

 ## Requirements